pm0kjp/R-at-CAR/chapter4.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:90066c2ce2
 ## Understanding the Raw Pooled Data Script

-Take a look at the first hundred lines or so of [https://github.research.chop.edu/CenterForAutismResearch/Data-Warehouse-New-SQL-Structure/blob/master/raw_pooled_data.sql](the raw_pooled_data.sql) script.
+Take a look at the first hundred lines or so of [the `raw_pooled_data.sql`](https://github.research.chop.edu/CenterForAutismResearch/Data-Warehouse-New-SQL-Structure/blob/master/raw_pooled_data.sql) script.

 What do you think the purpose of the script is?

 - (A) Removing tables that have a name like `some_instrument_name_raw`
 - (B) Building tables that have a name like `some_instrument_name_raw`
 - (C) Populating tables that have a name like `some_instrument_name_raw`